-Previously in article \cite{BK1} we proved that the number of distinct fixed integral points of any $\varphi_{p-1,c}$ modulo $p$ for any given prime $p \geq 5$ is equal to $1$ or $2$ or $0$; from which it then also followed that the average number of distinct fixed integral points of any $\varphi_{p-1,c}$ modulo $p$ is also equal to $1$ or $2$ or $0$ as prime $p\to \infty$.
-Moreover, we then also observed in [\cite{BK1}, Remark 3.3] that the expected total number of distinct fixed integral points in the whole family of maps $\varphi_{p-1,c}$ modulo $p$ is equal to $1 + 2+ 0 =3$.
-So now, inspired further by work in arithmetic statistics along with Hutz's Conjecture \ref{conjecture 3.2.1} (though as in \cite{BK1} we do not again intend to prove Conjecture \ref{conjecture 3.2.1}) and Panraksa's work \cite{par2} in arithmetic dynamics, we revisit the setting in Section \ref{sec2} and then consider in Section \ref{sec3} any $\varphi_{p-1,c}$ of even degree $p-1$ iterated on the space $\mathbb{Z}\slash p\mathbb{Z}$ where $p\geq 5$ is any given prime.
-In doing so, we then also prove the following main theorem on any $\varphi_{p-1,c}$; which we state later more precisely as Theorem \ref{3.2}:
+Recall in article \cite{BK1} we (inspired by (BST)'s work in arithmetic statistics, and also by Hutz's Conjecture \ref{conjecture 3.2.1} along with Panraksa's work \cite{par2} in arithmetic dynamics) proved that the number of distinct fixed integral points of any $\varphi_{p-1,c}$ modulo $p$ is equal to $1$ or $2$ or $0$; from which it then followed that the average number of distinct fixed integral points of any $\varphi_{p-1,c}$ modulo $p$ is also equal to $1$ or $2$ or $0$ as $p\to \infty$.
+Moreover, we then also observed in [\cite{BK1}, Remark 3.3] that the expected total number of distinct fixed integral points in the whole family of maps $\varphi_{p-1,c}$ modulo $p$ is equal to $1 + 2+ 0 =3$; and so the expected total count is independent of $p$ and hence of deg$(\varphi_{p-1}, c)=p-1$.
+So now, motivated again by Mazur's work \cite{Maz} and (BST)'s work on $n$-torsion point-counting in arithmetic statistics, along with Hutz's Conjecture \ref{conjecture 3.2.1} and Panraksa's work \cite{par2} in arithmetic dynamics, we revisit the setting in Sect.\ref{sec2} and consider in Section \ref{sec3} any $\varphi_{p-1,c}$.
+In doing so, we then also prove the following main theorem on any $\varphi_{p-1,c}$; and which we state later more precisely as Theorem \ref{3.2}: